-Parking spaces in the parking lot to the west of the building can be converted to porous pavement to capture and infiltrate stormwater runoff from the parking lot and roof.
-On the south side of the building a bioretention system can be installed to help capture, treat, and infiltrate stormwater from the building's roof.
-Downspout planter boxes can be installed on the parking lot side of the building to help capture additional stormwater.
+Parking spaces in the parking lot to the south of the building can be converted to porous pavement to capture and infiltrate stormwater runoff from the parking lot.
+A rain garden can be installed southeast of the parking lot to capture, treat, and infiltrate stormwater runoff from the pavement.
+Downspout planter boxes can be installed nearby the building entrance to capture the rooftop stormwater runoff.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.